instrumentisto/medea/docs/rfc/0002-webrtc-client-api.md

 }
 ```

-`Web Client` asks permission to send or receive media to/from specified remote `Peer`. `Media Server` may gives permission by sending `TracksApplied` event.
+`Web Client` asks permission to send or receive media to/from specified remote `Peer`. `Media Server` may gives permission by sending `PeerUpdated` event.

 Params:
 1. `peer_id`: if `Some`, then `Web Client` wants to connect specified local `Peer` to remote one; if `None`, then `Media Server`